Want to just get started? Click here to sign up for WebiMax and start getting reviews today.

 But a restaurant would have better luck asking for a review immediately following the meal.
 If you wait a week in this scenario, the customer might not even remember what they ordered.

-You can also set up automated review requests via text message.
+You can set up automated review requests via text message.
 This would obviously require the customer’s permission, but it works well in scenarios where you’re communicating with them over the phone.

 For example, when you’re offering phone support to a customer, you can end the conversation by asking if you can send them a review request via SMS messaging directly to their phone.